Scarification is a process perhaps best described as a thorough mechanical raking of the lawn.

 Scarification carried out in Autumn or Winter: Lawns that are scarified at this time of year will take some time to recover as the grass plant does not grow in low temperatures.
 You should not expect to see any rejuvenation of your lawn until the following Spring.
 The good news is that you don’t need to do anything during this period as the soil is generally wet enough to ensure the roots and the grass plants remain healthy.

 Scarification carried out in Spring or Summer: Lawns that are scarified in Spring or Summer will require a little further help to rejuvenate.
 Generally, we would only carry out such work if we feel the lawn has little chance of improving without it.
 To help your lawn rejuvenate, the soil must remain wet at all times by watering it, and the lawn must be mown regularly to ensure the grass plants remain healthy.
+The more frequently you mow your lawn whilst ensuring the soil remains wet, the quicker your lawn will rejuvenate.

 What will happen to the thatch once my lawn is scarified?